bettercallshao/kwt/README.md

     Note source could be either a http link or a local file.

+* The official menus are found in https://github.com/bettercallshao/kut-menus .

 * Press ingest to observe a new Menu item.

 ### Starting Channel